ManitKapoor/CommentsService/README.md

  - For demo purpose horizontal partition mechanism binds to only 1 data source
  - This setup doesn't include load balancer or server cluster setup which is important for production level
  - No Instrumentation or alert mechanisms which are required at production level
+ - A post can have both like and dislike by a user

 We would explain with layered architecture to show our services design